traitecoevo/dockertest/README.md

  +- DESCRIPTION
 ```

-Also add to your `.Rbuildignore` a line that says
+Create a file call `.Rbuildignore` and add a line that says

 ```
 ^docker$
 ```

-to keep `R CMD check` happy.
-Then from within the `docker` directory run:
+This will keep `R CMD check` happy.
+Then from within the `docker` directory open `R` and run:

 ```
 dockertest::build()